 The Jazz Project’s “Bellingham Youth Jazz Band” was created in 1997 by musician and educator, Mark Kelly, as a feeder program for the local high school jazz bands.
-The group is currently made up of TWENTY 6th – 11th grade students from Whatcom County middle and high schools.
-Currently (Fall 2016) there are open spots for more trumpet players and a second drummer to complete our roster.
-The BYJB meets Wednesday night at the Bellingham Senior Activities Center, where rehearsal space for the group is donated by Whatcom County Parks.
+The group was most recently (2020) made up of 18 students ranging from 5th – 10th grade from 8 regional schools.
+The BYJB rehearses Wednesday night at the Bellingham Senior Activities Center, where space for the group is donated by Whatcom County Parks.

-The Jazz Project charges tuition ($160 per trimester) and seeks private and public grants and donations from the community.
+The Jazz Project charges tuition ($200 per trimester) and seeks private and public grants and donations from the community.
 Fund raising activities by parents and students supplement the annual budget.
 The Jazz Project (a 501(c)3 non-profit), pays for music, equipment, director salary, scholarships, lessons, clinicians, and all other expenses.
-All contributions to The Jazz Project are tax-deductible.
+All contributions to The Jazz Project are tax-deductible and can be made by clicking the donate now tab on the sidebar of this page.
 Contact Jud Sherwood for more information on how you can support the BYJB.

 The BYJB plays regularly around Bellingham to a wide range of audiences.
-Mark Kelly was awarded the Mayor’s Arts Award in 2000 and the San Juan Music Educator’s ‘Friend of Music’ award in 2008 for his work with these young musicians, and his band continues to create community connections across several generations with their concerts and swing dances.
+Mark Kelly was awarded the Mayor’s Arts Award in 2000, the San Juan Music Educator’s ‘Friend of Music’ award in 2008 and the Whatcom Family & Community Network’s ‘Ken Gass Community Building Award’ in 2015 for his work with these young musicians.
 If you would like the BYJB to play for your event, or know someone who would like to audition for the band, please contact Mark Kelly at 360.676.5750.
-Contact the Jazz Project for scholarship information and applications.
+Contact the Jazz Project for scholarship information and applications @ 360.650.1066.